conondaFCC/hello-world/powershell.md

 $echo %PATH%
 ### Where is this file under Windows?
 Find it via Windows-key 'Environment variables' under the tab advanced, find 'Environment variables'

+## PowerShell scripting
+**Note: to run scripts you need special privileges like 'powershell.exe -ExecutionPolicy Unrestricted' or others.**
+See @'About Execution Policies'on Windows PowerShell help.